-- 1. The PASSING grade for all courses is Grade C and above - 2.
-The FAILING grade is C- to F - 3.
-If students were to obtain a CGPA of \geq 2.00 and has obtained C-/D+ in his/her Core Course, they would be considered as having PASSED.
+- The PASSING grade for all courses is Grade C and above - 2.
+The FAILING grade is C- to F - For Core Courses, if students were to obtain a CGPA of ≥ 2.00 and has obtained C-/D+, they would be considered as having PASSED.
+However, students are allowed to repeat the course to improve GPA/ CGPA.